CDPHrusers/CDPHrusers.github.io/index.md

 [Shiny](shiny.html) - With data and R you can build and deploy webapps

-[GitHub](tidy.html) - Powerful packages to help you clean and wrangle your datasets

 [GISr](gis.html) - R can handle your spatial data as well

+[GitHub](github.html) - GitHub can be a powerful complement to R and other languages as you work on [reproducable research](http://kbroman.org/steps2rr/)